mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

     [9front Installation Guide](http://fqa.9front.org/fqa4.html#4.3) for
     installing 9front OS to the boot disk.
 At the conclusion of the installation the VM should automatically restart.

+## First Boot

 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
 Press the *Power On* button and launch a new LISH console window (glish).

-## The Result

-If all went well, then you should be seeing the rio window manager with a termimal window and process monitor in your LISH console (something like the screenshot below).
+If all went well, then you should be seeing the rio window manager with a termimal window and process monitor in your LISH console (similar to the screenshot below).

 ![9front in a pseudo-tty](/assets/9front-mothra.png)